Find the best travel insurance for the United StatesView Plans

 Whether you're headed for the hustle and bustle of New York City or the laid-back beaches of Hawaii, here's what you need to know before you travel to the U.S.

-Travel insurance is strongly recommended for the United States
+Travel Requirements for the United States

 If you're planning on visiting the United States for a short period of time, you won't need travel insurance.
 However, if you're applying for a visa or planning on staying past 90 days, you may need to purchase travel insurance as part of the requirements for the visa.